Computable de Finetti measures: Computable Representations

 \subsection{Representations of Reals}

 We will use both the standard topology and right order topology on the real line $\Reals$.
-The reals under the standard topology are a computable topological space using the basis $\RationalIntervals$ with respect to the canonical enumeration.
+The reals under the standard topology are a computable topological space using the basis $\RationalIntervals$ with respect to a straightforward effective enumeration; the computable points of this space are the computable reals.
 The reals under the \emph{right order topology} are a computable topological space using the basis